The Unlikely Candidates: Bed of Liars and Danger to Myself (2016–2018)

-Since the release of Follow My Feet, the band have released two more extended plays that feature a departure from the sound of Follow My Feet in 2017: Bed of Liars, which was released in February, and Danger to Myself, released in October.
+Since the release of Follow My Feet, the band has released two more extended plays that feature a departure from the sound of Follow My Feet in 2017: Bed of Liars, which was released in February, and Danger to Myself, released in October.
 "Your Love Could Start a War" (Bed of Liars EP) was released in February 2016, and now has over 15 million worldwide streams.
 The song was their biggest success since "Follow My Feet" and made an appearance on the Billboard Alternative Songs chart.
 Shortly after the band switched record labels in October 2016, they released the song "Ringer."
 The EP Bed of Liars was released on February 17, 2017.
 A music video for "Ringer" was released on April 7, 2017, which is composed of different clips sent in from fans of the band around the world.
 The music video for "Violence" was released in July 2017.

 According to Kyle Morris, songs like Ringer and Reaction were written in [guitarist Brenton Carney’s] house after being told that the band needed to write songs or else they might have gotten dropped from the label.
 The band spent a couple of weeks in California, and were partially influenced from West Coast-style rap while working on Bed of Liars.
 The band has logged countless miles on the road alongside artists such as Young the Giant, the Dirty Heads, Fall Out Boy, and Brick + Mortar.

 The band's next EP, Danger to Myself, was released on October 27, 2017.
 It includes the song "Celebrate," an alternate version of a song by the Dirty Heads.
 The EP was re-released on January 12, 2018 to include a new song, "Oh My Dear Lord."
 This song eventually became another one of the band's notable hits and has over 13 million worldwide streams.
 A music video was released for the song in March 2018.
 Kyle Morris has said that the EP was primarily influenced from life on the road, and his experiences while touring in a band.